-With a view towards empowering consumers, one of the core functions of the Consumer Affairs Divisions is to provide education to the public.
+With a view towards empowering consumers, one of the core functions of the Consumer Affairs Division is to provide consumer education to the public.

 The Division engages in awareness campaigns utilizing traditional media such as television, radio, print and social media to reach its national audience.

-They also conduct outreach programmes that target Non-Governmental Organisations (NGOs), Community-Based Organisations (CBOs), Schools, Parent-Teachers Associations (PTAs) and other groups.
-In addition, they take advantage of seasonal and situational opportunities to share information wherever consumers may gather in large numbers.
+Staff of the Division also conduct outreach programmes that target Non-Governmental Organisations (NGOs), Community-Based Organisations (CBOs), Schools, Parent-Teacher Associations (PTAs) and other groups.
+In addition, the Division takes advantage of seasonal and situational opportunities to share information wherever consumers may gather in large numbers.